SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls-document-upload.md

 title: Document Upload
 ---

-**Note**: This feature is introduced with version 2.0 of the FSA Spartacus libraries.
+**Note**: This dynamicforms library feature is introduced with version 2.0 of the FSA Spartacus libraries.

-The Document Upload feature enables users to upload one or multiple images, documents, audio, video, and other file types to a server.
+Document upload feature enables users to upload one or multiple images, documents, audio, video, and other file types to a server.

-The Document Upload API creates a document that is assigned to a specified user.
-The API response is the newly created document.
-As the document is uploaded for a specific customer, the client needs to obtain an access token before the actual upload and gain access to the Upscale Service APIs.
-OAuth Client Security is implemented in order for a client application to securely access the Document Upload API.
-When using the OAuth 2.0 client, data will always be secure, because an HTTPS connection secures the communication between the OAuth 2.0 client and the server.

-Financial Services Accelerator offers insurance customers the possibility to upload documents during the First Notice Of Loss (FNOL) process.
-After documents are uploaded, the customer can download and check them, or delete them.
-Although the document upload is implemented in the FNOL process, it can be used in any other process (e.g. application/quotations, change request process).

 ***